 8) Connect the male Luer fitting from the Calibration Syringe assembly to the high pressure female Luer fitting.
 Increase and maintain the pressure until a value of 3945 to 4085 is displayed in the Tidal Volume window.
-Adding a large amount of compliance, such as a test lung to the calibration syringe assembly, will significantly stabilize the readings during this step.
+If necessary, add a large amount of compliance, such as a test lung to the Calibration Syringe assembly, this will significantly stabilize the readings during this step.